-This post shows you how to use ice to stretch with less pain, in less time with more effective results.
+This post shows you how to use ice to stretch with less pain and more effective results in less time.

-If you have Forward-Head posture, you may choose to skip the stretching portion of this step and continue on the second step.
-If you do, make sure that you ice the back of your neck before stretching in the third step.
+If you have Forward-Head Posture, you may choose to skip this step’s stretching portion and continue on the second step.
+If you skip ahead, make sure that you ice the back of your neck before stretching in the third step.

 First, stroke the back of your neck with ice where I have indicated in blue.
 Make sure that you ice around the base of the neck.

 Turn your face away from that side and stretch by moving your head toward the opposite shoulder.